Thomas Müller: 2014 FIFA World Cup

 Müller scored his first World Cup qualifying goals on 22 March 2013, getting Germany's opener and final goal in a 3–0 away win over Kazakhstan.
 He also scored in the 3–0 victories over Austria and the Faroe Islands to give him four goals in Germany's successful qualification campaign.

-On 16 June 2014, in Germany's opening match of the 2014 World Cup, Müller scored the first hat-trick of the tournament and was named man of the match in a 4–0 win against Portugal.
+On 16 June 2014, in Germany's opening match of the 2014 FIFA World Cup in Brazil, Müller scored the first hat-trick of the tournament and was named man of the match in a 4–0 win against Portugal.
 In addition, he was also the target of Pepe's headbutt in the 37th minute, which resulted in the Portuguese defender being sent off.
 He denied that he had "overplayed" the situation leading to the red card.
 On 26 June, Müller scored the only goal of the final group match against the United States to help the Germans win Group G and dispelled fear of collusion between German coach Joachim Löw and American coach Jürgen Klinsmann to play to a result that benefited both Germany and the US as had occurred in 1982.

 On 8 July, Müller scored Germany's opening goal in their 7–1 semi-final defeat of Brazil.
 This was Germany's 2,000th goal in its history, and put Müller level with Helmut Rahn's tally of ten World Cup goals.
 Müller also became only the third player to score at least five goals in each of his first two World Cups (after Teófilo Cubillas and teammate Miroslav Klose).

 On 11 July, Müller was named on the ten-man shortlist for FIFA's Golden Ball award for the tournament's best player.
 After playing all 120 minutes of Germany's final 1–0 victory against Argentina, Müller received the Silver Boot as the tournament's second-top goalscorer with five goals, and was also named in the World Cup All-Star XI, having played a major role in his team's World Cup triumph.

 UEFA Euro 2016

 Müller featured in nine of ten matches during Germany's qualifying campaign for UEFA Euro 2016, scoring nine goals as Germany topped their qualifying group to qualify for Euro 2016.

-Müller started in all six matches that Germany played at the finals.
+Müller started in all six matches that Germany played at the finals in France.
 In their quarter-final match against Italy, Müller's shot was the first one to be saved in the penalty shoot-out during the tournament.
-This was also the first time Germany failed to score in a shoot-out since Uli Stielike missed in the 1982 World Cup.
+His penalty miss was the first one for Germany in a major tournament shootout since Uli Stielike missed in the 1982 World Cup.
 Germany would still end up winning the shoot-out 6–5, however.
 Müller's poor run of form throughout the tournament hindered Germany's chances, and they would be eliminated by hosts France in the semi-finals.
 Müller exited the competition without adding a goal to his name at the European Championship.